Warming The Homeless by Noa Mellon

 I was handmade for you by someone who cares.

-If you are cold and you need me, please take me."
+If you are homeless and you need me, please take me."

-Over the years, I have personally purchased all of the yarn that was needed to fuel this project but recently it has become cost prohibitive for me and I do not want to have to stop.
+Over the years, I have personally purchased all of the yarn that was needed to fuel this project but in recent years it has become cost prohibitive for me and I do not want to have to stop a service that has become so vital to assisting in the survival of the people on the streets.

 How You Can Help